-People often complained about planning changes because information was not well communicated, but also because they did not understand the complexity our Release Team was dealing with!
+People often complained about planning changes, because the information was not well communicated, and also because they did not understand the complexity that our Release Team was dealing with!

 After some discussions with our main stakeholders, it appeared that the root cause was a lack of transparency around our Release Planning.
-Not surprising: it was stored in an Excel spreadsheet:
+Not surprisingly: it was stored in an Excel spreadsheet:

-This manual process was not only error-prone, but also frustrating when someone locked the file you had to update urgently:
+This manual process was not only error-prone but also frustrating, for instance when one of our coworkers went for a 3-week holiday and left locked the file we had to update urgently...